 If you want to know exactly how to make a Home Management Binder then this post will teach you in an easy step by step way.
 Learn exactly how to create your own binder, add the categories and tabs, and start to use what will become your homes manual!

 This is the 3rd part of my mini series of posts about Home Management Binders – and is possibly the most important.
-If you’ve missed the first two and want to go back to them first, then please click the links below: –
+If you’ve missed the first two and want to go back to them first, then please click the links here – What is a Home Management Binder? or What to put in a Home Management Binder

-My Home Management Binder (Which I call my Home File) couldn’t be more simple to put together, but it has the potential to truly transform your home file.
+My Home Management Binder (which I call my Home File) couldn’t be more simple to put together – but it has the potential to truly transform your home life.

-The general gist is to grab a folder, print off (or create your own) pages, and start using!
+The general gist is to grab a folder, print off (or create your own) the pages, and start using it!

 Easy, hey!?